 So, if you’re looking for some electrical goods, here’s your go-to.
 Only if there’s a sale on — otherwise, it can be a bit pricey for some items.

-I hope this ‘cheap shop’ guide, has got you well on your way to securing yourself a great deal.
+We hope this cheap shop guide has got you well on your way to securing yourself a great deal.
 After all, what are we going to do with all those euros we have managed to save?
 Maybe you can buy those guilt-free bottles of wine after all!